yuvarajrma/book-store-api/README.md

 ## Installation

-Use the following command to install:
+Use the following command to install dependencies:
 - composer install

 To run the database migrations: